-At 31 December 2016, expected future cash flows were taken from the 2017-2021 business projections approved by management.
+At 31 December 2017, expected future cash flows were taken from the 2018-2022 business projections approved by management.
 These projections were then extrapolated using an average new business growth rate of 1% per year until 2018 and 2.5% from 2019 to 2024, with the rate then remaining stable until 2034 (the final year of the distribution agreement).
-The projected cash flows were discounted to present value using an after-tax discount rate of 7.3%.
+The projected cash flows were discounted to present value using an after-tax discount rate of 5.7%.

-At 31 December 2016, the recoverable amount of CNP Santander Insurance goodwill was greater than its carrying amount and no impairment loss was recognised.
+At 31 December 2017, the recoverable amount of CNP Santander Insurance goodwill was greater than its carrying amount and no impairment loss was recognised.

 The CNP Santander Insurance acquisition agreement includes an earn-out/earn-in clause based on the performance of the three entities included in the deal.
 During the purchase price allocation process, the earn-out was estimated based on the business projections available at the time.
-These projections were updated in 2016, leading to the recognition in the Group's accounts of an expense for the year of €11.7 million - covering the projection period ending in 2020 - and a liability towards the vendor in the same amount.
+These projections were updated, leading to the recognition in the Group's accounts of an expense of €11.7 million in 2016 and €11.4 million in 2017 - covering the projection period ending in 2020 - and a liability towards the vendor in the same amount.